mitsuhiko/lucumr/2012/11/12/death-by-million-cubes.rst

 this very hard to implement unless all tappers sit on zero latency network and even then it would be hard to give the last tapper a satisfying experience.

+*Update 15/11/2012*: corrected the incorrect mention of exponential growth when this is in fact quadratic.